taleo/taleo.github.io/README.md

 # nicolocarpignoli.github.io
 Just a playground for AR.js

+For a full detailed article about AR.js and markers please take a look at (https://medium.com/chialab-open-source/ar-js-the-simpliest-way-to-get-cross-browser-ar-on-the-web-8f670dd45462).

 ## Current working setup for AR.js

 Using [AR.js](https://github.com/jeromeetienne/AR.js) we can achieve augmented reality using custom-markers.